GMazzure/Python-Ant-Colony-Optimization-traveling-salesman-problem/README.md

   ACO is a metaheuristic algorithm based on the natural skill of ant colonies to form routes to food source, when something worth taking is found they return to the colony dropping pheromone through its path.
-  In this implementation, is given a set of coordinates in which form a country (Djibouti,Luxembourg and Oma), the problem is to trace a route passing through every coordinate without repeating, and returning back to the start with the smallest distance possible, so this is an optimization problem.
+  In this implementation is given a set of coordinates in which form a country (Djibouti,Luxembourg and Oma), the problem is to trace a route passing through every coordinate without repeating and returning back to the start with the smallest distance possible, so this is an optimization problem.
   In every iteration, n ants will be set in random coordinates, trace their routes and leave pheromon proportionally to their route fitness.
 Ants will tend to take paths in which are closer and with more pheromone

 ## Arguments: